arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-dcp/content.md

 title: Dual Core Processing
 coverImage: assets/por_ard_dcp_cover.svg
 tags: [Multitasking, RGB, LED]
-abstract: In this tutorial you will run two classic Arduino blink programs simultaneously on different cores of the Portenta board that blinks the RGB LED in two different colours.
+description: In this tutorial you will run two classic Arduino blink programs simultaneously on different cores of the Portenta board that blinks the RGB LED in two different colours.
 ---

 # Dual Core Processing